developersarenaIN/page-blocker/README.md

 This project is a lightweight PHP + MySQL security system with both admin and client sides.
 It logs user access, detects suspicious activity, allows blocking/revoking users/sessions/IPs, and sends Telegram notifications for security events.

+## Purpose

+It was made for freelance developers who sell pages and their websites as a freelance developer i understand when client doesn't pay so use it wisely and block client side.
+Feel free to commit.

 ## Features

 - **Admin Panel** (`index.php`):